TECH3015/lectures/lecture-01.md

 ===

+## How long does it take to learn…

+I often answer questions on web development on Quora, so here's one that might be helpful: [How much time does it takes to learn & master HTML + CSS + Javascript?](https://qr.ae/TUhnL4)

+===

 ## Questions?

-Please contact Thom Corah, module leader
+Please contact Thom Corah, module leader.

+If there's anything I can answer too, he'll contact me!